 EME231 SP5055 Wideband PLL

 The EME231 PLL Kit is a 4 Channel PLL that is suitable for wide bandwidth modes including FM Television, and is generally not suitable for narrow band modes like SSB due to the high phase noise of the SP5055 PLL chip.
 The PLL Kit has been primarily designed to be used in conjunction with the EME153 ( 2.4GHz ), and EME154 ( 1.2GHz ) 2400 and 1250MHz video transmitter kits, and is only suitable for wide bandwidth modulation modes like FM ATV or Data.
-The frequencies can be easily programmed into the onboard PIC micro controller using a low cost PIC programmer like the PICKIT 2 or 3.
+The frequencies can be easily programmed into the on board PIC micro controller using a low cost PIC programmer like the PICKIT 2 or 3.
 No LCD display module or external frequency tuning control is required.
 The EME161B Controller can be added to control the PLL which then allows an LCD display module to be used to shows a display multiplier when a 1.2GHz transmitter is used on the higher microwave bands.
-Bands can then also be selected by using a band switch on the EME231 PLL board and frequencies can then also be memorised for the different bands.
+Bands can then also be selected by using a band switch on the EME231 PLL board and frequencies can then also be memorized for the different bands.

 The construction is quite straight forward and many of the components are easily fitted with tweezers.
 The Kit construction notes and overlay diagrams should be carefully followed when constructing.
 For larger pictures to check orientation of some components click the images below.
 Remember to fit the wire link to the deviation trim pot under the board.
 BUY THIS PRODUCT